140: Tuvalu's lost star

 And Wide would habitually jump between rail cars,

 which was a bit of a risky thing for him to do.
+And actually, it did lead to him getting some injuries.

-He actually had to have both of his legs amputated.
+He actually had to have both of his legs amputated to get his timing wrong on this.

-So after this accident, he was at the market one day and he was just given a baboon, basically, to assist him with tasks that he couldn't do himself anymore.
+So after this accident, he was at the market one day and he was just given. a baboon basically to assist him with tasks that he couldn't do himself anymore.

-So, Wide took Jack the baboon to work with him, where Jack started to pick up various tricks, sort of like watched Wide working.
+So, Wide took Jack the Baboon to work with him, where Jack started to pick up various tricks, sort of like watched Wide working.

 Jack would run out with a set of keys upon hearing a locomotive whistle.
+He learned which signal lever to pull by counting how many.

 That is great, right?
+That's impressive.

 He learned which signal lever to move by

-and someone in the books they were like, there's nothing in the rules that says a baboon can't operate the track system.
+counting how many fingers Wide held up, indicated which signal wow.
+And someone in the books, they were like, there's nothing in the rules that says a baboon can't operate the track system.

 So, yeah, so basically, like eventually,